-The principle of procedural legitimate expectation would apply to cases where a promise is made and is withdrawn without affording an opportunity to the person affected.
+The principle of procedural legitimate expectation would apply to cases where a promise is made and is withdrawn without affording an opportunity to a person affected.
 The imminent requirement of fairness in administrative action is to give an opportunity to the person who is deprived of a past benefit.
 In our opinion, there is an exception to the said rule.
-If an announcement is made by the Government of a policy conferring benefit on a large number of people, but subsequently, due to overriding public interest, the benefits that were announced earlier are withdrawn, it is not expedient to provide individual opportunities to such innominate number of persons.
-In other words, in such cases, an opportunity to each individual to explain the circumstances of his case need not be given.”
+If an announcement is made by Government of a policy conferring benefit on a large number of people, but subsequently, due to overriding public interest, benefits that were announced earlier are withdrawn, it is not expedient to provide individual opportunities to such innominate number of persons.
+In other words, in such cases, an opportunity to each individual to explain circumstances of his case need not be given.”

 – Hon’ble Justice L. Nageswara Rao, Kerala State Beverages (M and M) Corporation Limited v.
 P.P.
 Suresh, [Civil Appeal Nos.
 7804-7813 of 2019].

 Doctrine of Legitimate Expectation is attracted.
 Sethi Auto Service Station v.
 Delhi Development Authority, (2009) 1 SCC 180 speaking through D.K.
 Jain, J has cited opinions and elucidated on concept of legitimate expectation.
 Doctrine of Legitimate Expectation is further explained in Food Corporation of India v.
 M/s.
 Kamdhenu Cattle Feed Industries, (1993) 1 SCC 71.

 – Hon’ble Justice Hrishikesh Roy, M/s.
 Sai Baba Sales v.
 Union of India, [Civil Appeal No. 595 of 2021] decided on 26.11.2021.